 For detectives, the pieces of the puzzle began to come together.
 The property where the body was found belonged to a relative of Benny Marquez.
 And Benny had been the last person to have any contact with Benjamin as they planned their camping trip over text on Sunday morning.

-Within hours of the discovery, the Lewis County Sheriff’s Office issued a press release, stating that they were attempting to locate 16-year-old Benito Marquez and his brother, 21-year-old Jonathan Adamson.
+Within hours of the discovery, the Lewis County Sheriff’s Office issued a press release, stating that they were attempting to locate 16-year-old Benito Marquez and his brother, 21-year-old Jonathon Adamson.
 But unfortunately, the brothers had fled town the minute they learned that Benjamin’s body had been discovered.

 The next day, an officer with the Washington State Patrol pulled over their vehicle during a routine traffic stop in Ellensburg, Washington, over a hundred miles away from Randle.
-Benny and Jonathan were both taken into custody on suspicion of murder.
+Benny and Jonathon were both taken into custody on suspicion of murder.

 The Lewis County coroner released the results of Benjamin’s autopsy, which indicated that the teen had died of blunt-force trauma to the head.
 His death was officially ruled a homicide.

 But what had happened in the woods that day?
 How had a lifelong friendship ended in murder?